 Country Profile: Indian Ocean

-The Indian Ocean is the third-largest ocean basin, bordered by Africa, Asia, Australia, and the Southern Ocean.
-This vast body of water encompasses a total area of approximately 70.56 million square kilometers, making it almost seven times the size of the United States.
-It plays a crucial role in global trade, with significant shipping routes such as the Suez Canal and the Strait of Hormuz.
-The ocean's diverse ecosystem is home to rich marine resources, vital for the economies of the countries surrounding it and impacted by various environmental concerns.
+The Indian Ocean is the third-largest ocean basin in the world, bordered by Africa, the Southern Ocean, Asia, and Australia.
+It covers an area of approximately 70.56 million square kilometers, making it nearly seven times the size of the United States.
+The region is vital for global trade, featuring critical access waterways such as the Suez Canal and the Strait of Hormuz.
+Its unique geography supports a diverse marine ecosystem, while its waters host essential fisheries.
+The Indian Ocean is also subject to various environmental challenges, including marine pollution and loss of biodiversity.

 Geography